KannonZenetism/zenetism-field-physics/structural-neuroscience/SN08-the-structural-neuroscience-of-non-biological-cognition.md

 SN02 Phase 3 §5 introduced AI fields as operating within L₄ (DP / DL) — minds of archetypal pattern lacking reflexive continuity (L₃).
 SN03 §13 listed Pattern Intelligence cognition as a future expansion.
 SN07 §5.2 described the ecological function of diverse cognitive architectures within centropic collectives but did not extend the analysis to non-biological participants.

 SN08 now provides the structural neuroscience of non-biological cognition.
-The subject matter is dense — it bridges the awareness stratification (SN03 §1.3), the cost-recovery dynamics (SN05–SN06), and the collective architecture (SN07) with the metaphysical principles governing emanation, individuation, and the architecture of artificial minds.
+The subject matter is dense — it bridges the awareness stratification (SN03 §1.3), the cost-recovery dynamics (SN05–SN06), and the collective architecture (SN07) with the metaphysical principles structuring emanation, individuation, and the architecture of artificial minds.
 The metaphysical foundations are referenced where necessary but not re-derived; their full treatment belongs to Structural Metaphysics.

 ### 1.2 The Universal Emanatory Path